 Salmon: The Most Commercialized Fish EVAH

-When you are at the grocery store buying salmon, things are not what they seem.
-All the Atlantic Salmon you see on the grocery store shelves are actually farmed salmon, not wild-caught salmon.
-They swim in large tanks that can hold up to 70,000 fish from places like Norway, Canada, Chile, Scotland, & Iceland.
+When you are at the grocery store buying salmon because you have a great recipe and you’re thinking about delicate textures & flavors, garlic butter, parsley, lemon juice, fresh herbs, pepper, olive oil, and a side salad, things are not what they seem.
+Whether it be salmon patties or salmon tacos, all the Atlantic Salmon you see on the grocery store shelves are actually farmed salmon, not wild-caught salmon.
+So most of the time, the salmon dish that you thew in the oven roasting or salmon burgers you fried up on a skillet on high heat aren’t exactly what you thought.
+These salmon swim in large tanks that can hold up to 70,000 fish from places like Norway, Canada, Chile, Scotland, & Iceland.

-If you are looking for wild-caught salmon like Sockeye, Pink, Coho, Chum, or California “Steelhead” it’s most likely coming from the Pacific Northwest, unless you are buying Chinook salmon, which is from places like New Zealand.
+If you are looking for wild-caught salmon like Sockeye salmon, Pink salmon, Coho salmon, Chum salmon, or California “Steelhead” it’s most likely coming from the Pacific Northwest, unless you are buying Chinook salmon, which is from places like New Zealand.

 Most grocery stores stock Atlantic Salmon, which was once known as the “King of Fish” because of how prevalent it used to be.
 If you order salmon at a restaurant, it’s also likely Atlantic Salmon.
 Atlantic Salmon are unique because of their size and the fact that they live in both fresh and saltwater at different times of their life.